Flake-parts

 clan = {

-meta.name = ""; # This is required and must be unique
+meta.name = ""; # Required and must be unique

 machines = {